code-423n4/2024-03-gitcoin/README.md

 The smart contract `IdentityStaking` does not need to comply to any EIP.

+The compiler version configured is `^0.8.23` (this already uses unchedked loo increments, so we did not have to do explicit unchecked increments).

 ## Attack ideas (Where to look for bugs)

+Our main concern is the safety of the funds in the smart contract:

+- users can only withdraw what they deposited (minus the slashed amount)
+- only users with SLASHER_ROLE role can slash
+- only users RELEASER_ROLE can release
+- only DEFAULT_ADMIN_ROLE can assign roles or upgrade the contract

 _List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example_